 Within only ten years, Schiele painted about 330 oil paintings and finished thousands of drawings.
-His work is known for his intensity and for showing raw sexuality.
+His work is known for its intensity and raw sexuality.
 Egon Schiele mainly produced figurative paintings as well as a large number of self-portraits.

-5. Lost his father at the age of 14
+1. Egon Schiele Lost His Father at the Age of 14

 Egon Schiele was born in 1890 in Tulln, Austria.
-His father Adolf Schiele was the station master of the Tulln station.
-As a child, he was obsessed with trains and filled sketchbooks with drawings of trains – until his father had enough of all the drawing and destroyed his son’s work.
+His father, Adolf Schiele, was the station master of the Tulln station.
+As a child, he was obsessed with trains and filled sketchbooks with drawings of trains – until his father had enough of all the drawings and destroyed his son’s work.

 When Adolf Schiele died of syphilis, Egon was only 14 years old.
 The artist is said to have never really recovered from the loss.
 Years later, he described his pain in a letter to his brother: “I don’t know whether there is anyone else at all who remembers my noble father with such sadness.”
 In the letter, he also explained: “I don’t know who is able to understand why I visit those places where my father used to be and where I can feel the pain … Why do I paint graves and many similar things?
 Because this continues to live in me.”